sam-timmins/machine-issue-reporting-system/README.md

 # Target Audience
 The target audience consists of approximately 150 students, both full time and part-time.
 The students are of a similar educational standard due to the course entry requirements but there is a selection that has extra educational needs so this needs to be addressed with accessibility built into the application.

+There are three members of staff, one technician and two lecturers.

 # Stakeholder Interviews